AlyxKing/DentSeg/README.md

 ## Usage

 The DentSeg model can be configured and run with various parameters to suit your dataset and training requirements.
-This section outlines the available options and their default values.
+Default values and available options are outlined as follows.

 ### Configuration Parameters